awenstrup/olin_pgp_handshake/README.md

 This repository is an environment to experiment with the Handshake API and develop solutions for the Post-Graduate Planning Office at Olin College.
 If you are from another institution, feel free to use this repository as a resource in your own development.

 ### How to use

+##### Requirements
+This project makes use of the Python requests library.
+If this library is not already on you computer, you will have to execute this command in the terminal:
+`pip install requests`

+##### Running source code
 Currently, there is not enough code to use this repository to do useful work.

 ### How to contribute